elastinenkissa/cafe-management/README.md

 # Todo

-1. Finish the app up (polish UI - row items same distance at all times, etc.)
+1. Finish the app up (api requests, polish UI - row items same distance at all times, etc.)
 2. Upload the app for sale on Google Play (after finding a way to pay $25 developer fee)
 3. (Optional) Replace the states in NewMenuItem with a reducer